martynas199/EliteBooker-backend/DIRECT_CHARGES_FIX.md

 ### **Solution**

-Switched to **Direct Charges** - creating the checkout session directly on the beautician's Stripe account.
+Switched to **Direct Charges** - creating the checkout session directly on the specialist's Stripe account.

 ---